cityseventeen/proxytracker/readme.md

 const user_class_proxy = new ProxyTracker(user_class) // --> return a Proxy. util.types.isProxy(user_class_proxy) === true
 const instance_from_proxy = new user_class_proxy() // --> return a Proxy because there is a trap construct with next get trap const origin_instance = ProxyRemover(instance_from_proxy) // return instance without proxy. util.types.isProxy(origin_instance) === false
 ```

+## DerivedClass
+If you derive a proxy class, the traps has, get, set, construct are keeped.
+Only if you overwrite parameters or methods, the trap disappears.
+For the construct trap, it is keeped in the derived class.
+If you don't want traps to derived class, you must to do use ProxyRemover before deriving the class